-As I have written previously on Smallville, growing your business is the easy part.
-If you do what you say you’re going to do, for the price you say you’ll charge, by the time you say you’ll do it, your customers will find you and flock to your door… guaranteed.
-The hard part is doing those three things… under-promise and over-deliver… every time, and make a profit… every time.
+As I have written previously, growing your business is the easy part.
+If you do what you say you’re going to do, for the price you say you’ll charge, by the time you say you’ll do it, and do it with a smile, every time, consistently and predictably, your customers will find you and become your Raving Fans, and flock to your door… guaranteed.
+The hard part is consistency… under-promise and over-deliver… every time, and make a profit… every time.

 Jane’s worried about the competition